 Secure the Reel

-Properly securing the line to the reel is essential.
+Properly securing the Line to the reel is essential.
 It helps prevent line twists, tangles, and other complications while fishing.
-By following these steps, you’ll make your spooling process efficient and trouble-free, setting you up for a successful fishing experience.
+These steps will make your spooling process efficient and trouble-free, setting you up for a successful fishing experience.

 Attach the Line